dnp1204/daily-code-challenge/README.md

 ---

-## Problem 301 - Triplebyte
+## Problem 301 - Triplebyte [Difficulty: Medium]

 Implement a data structure which carries out the following operations without resizing the underlying array:

-add(value): Add a value to the set of values.
+* `add(value)`: Add a value to the set of values.
-check(value): Check whether a value is in the set.
+* `check(value)`: Check whether a value is in the set.

-The check method may return occasional false positives (in other words, incorrectly identifying an element as part of the set), but should always correctly identify a true element.
+The `check` method may return occasional false positives (in other words, incorrectly identifying an element as part of the set), but should always correctly identify a true element.

 [See Solution](/problems/300-399/problem-301.js)